ocelot-cloud/shared/README.md

 ### License

-This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a permissive open source license, the [0BSD License](https://opensource.org/license/0bsd/).
+See the [LICENSE](LICENSE) file for details.